willstMSFT/microsoft-365-docs/microsoft-365/commerce/licenses/downloads-faq1.md

 ## Convert from evaluation versions to volume licensing download versions

-This section contains information about how to convert evaluation editions of Windows Server or Microsoft SQl Server to VL versions.
+This section contains information about how to convert evaluation editions of Windows Server or Microsoft SQL Server to VL versions.

 ### Convert Windows Server evaluation edition

-Before you deploy Windows Server VL download files, there are important considerations if you are upgrading from an Evaluation Edition of Window Server.
+Before you deploy Windows Server VL download files, there are important considerations if you're upgrading from an Evaluation Edition of Window Server.

 As described in [Windows Server Upgrade and Conversion Options](/windows-server/get-started/upgrade-conversion-options), we recommend that you first [convert your evaluation version to a retail](/windows-server/get-started/supported-upgrade-paths#converting-a-current-evaluation-version-to-a-current-retail-version) and then [convert your retail version to a volume licensing version](/windows-server/get-started/supported-upgrade-paths#converting-a-current-retail-version-to-a-current-volume-licensed-version).
-While this process requires more effort, both upgrade paths are fully supported by Microsoft Technical Support.
+While this process requires more effort, Microsoft Technical Support supports both upgrade paths.

 Before you proceed, we highly recommend that you review the [Windows Server Installation and Upgrade documentation](/windows-server/get-started/installation-and-upgrade), including the following articles: